-- Create a cost-effective wide area network topology to accommodate DPM
+- Create a cost-effective wide area network topology to support System Center Data Protection Manager

-- Configure Protection Groups
+- Set up Protection Groups and Storage Pools

-- Plan tape library circulation and management
+- Plan tape rotation and administration

 - Optimize backup and recovery performance